cdesp/Mind-/mind-ext-R3-CDesp/README.md

 https://youtu.be/6Uv8e6iaV-k

 ## Release Logs
-* V0.3  Reorganize the vommand blocks
+* V0.3  Reorganize the command blocks
 * V0.2  added support for speed, and for ultrasonic distance servo attached to pin 6 relocated to pin 8
 * V0.1  Basic functions completed.